 Drunk driving is normally defined in Massachusetts as operating a vehicle while impaired by alcohol or drugs and/or with a blood alcohol content above the legal limit of .08.
 However, when a teenager gets behind the wheel, the teen should not have consumed any alcohol at all since underage drinking is not legal in Massachusetts.
 As such, zero tolerance laws apply to hold a teen driver criminally liable and to suspend the license of the teen driver when there are any detectable traces of alcohol.
 When the teen has a blood alcohol content of .02 or higher, he or she can be considered guilty of violating zero tolerance laws.

 These zero tolerance laws make sense because, according to the Centers for Disease Control, whenever a teen has any alcohol in his system, the risk of being involve in a car crash is greater for the teen driver than for older drivers.
 The zero tolerance laws may also make it easier for someone who is the victim of a drunk driving crash with a teen to make a personal injury claim under a legal doctrine known as negligence per se.
-To learn more about drunk driving, zero tolerance laws and their impact on your case, it is advisable to speak with an experienced Boston personal injury attorney at the Law Offices of Jeffrey S. Glassman, LLC.Drunk Driving Liability in Massachusetts
+To learn more about drunk driving, zero tolerance laws and their impact on your case, it is advisable to speak with an experienced Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC.Drunk Driving Liability in Massachusetts

 According to the Centers for Disease Control: